DiODeProject/MuMoT/docs/source/install.rst

 #. *Install* MuMoT and dependencies into this conda environment:

    .. code:: sh

       conda install graphviz
       python -m pip install path/to/clone/of/MuMoT/repository

+   NB if your clone of the MuMot repository is a subdirectory of the current directory, make sure you run ``python3 -m pip install ./MuMoT`` instead of ``python3 -m pip install MuMoT`` (to ensure  MuMoT is installed from your Git clone and not :ref:`from PyPI<pypi_inst>`).

 .. _venv_inst: